kacperfin/energy-data-science/README.md

 - Created ARMA-family models to forecast energy demand
 - Compared the two ARMA-family models with a naive 7 day lag prediction

-Jupyter Notebook files are available under the name 'analysis.ipynb' in corresponding directories.
+Jupyter Notebook files are available under the name `analysis.ipynb` in corresponding directories.